aysieelf/LeetCode-Solutions/Journey_Solutions/2_Month/5_Week/WeeklyLog5.md

 * ❌ - Couldn't solve without solution

 ### Weekly Stats
-- Total Problems: xx
+- Total Problems: 1
-- Independent Solutions: xx
+- Independent Solutions: 1
-- Success Rate: xx%
+- Success Rate: 100%

 ### Areas of Improvement
-- [ ] Topic 1
+- [ ] Be more comfortable to use Bit Manipulation
-- [ ] Topic 2
+- [ ] Read tasks more carefully
 - [ ] Topic 3

 ### Celebrations 🎉
-- Achievement 1:
+- Achievement 1: Solved 389.
+Find the Difference on my own.
 - Achievement 2:

 ---